elopio/docs/source/includes/_constants.md

 ### augur.constants.MINIMUM_TRADE_SIZE (BigNumber)

-Minimum number of attoShares that can be bought/sold in a trade.
+Minimum number of Share Units that can be bought/sold in a trade.

 ### augur.constants.MINIMUM_TRADE_VALUE (BigNumber)